PrudhviRajMukiri23/Assig-1/Readme.md

 - Implemented the GET call performance test case with virtual users of 25vu.
 - More information of this k6-performance framework in written in Readme.md file in k6-performance folder.

-### Running in windows
+### Running k6 test

-- We need to install k6 in our windows using
+- We need to install k6 in our windows using below command

 ```
 winget install k6